AyDippy/ai_generated_essays_detector/README.md

 ## Contributing

 If you would like to contribute to this project, please follow the standard GitHub fork and pull request process.
 Contributions, bug reports, and feature requests are welcome.

-## License

-[Provide information about the project's license, if applicable.]